codyvangosen/CS-230-Operating-Platforms/README.md

 Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?
 The Gaming Room client desired to expand their already long-standing successful game to a cross-platform approach.
 This would faciliate the need of cross-plaform APIs and development to take into account implementation for several differnt operating systems.
+This expansion from an Android-only game, Draw It or Lose It, to a cross platform web based experience will serve as the framework for ensuring connectivity across a multitude of devices.
+The Gaming Room as the client sought for this expansion to grow their audience while also maintaining cross-connectivity for their established members.
+The delivery of the product in a web-based platform will facilitate scalability, cross-platform connectivity, and allow for a seamless user experience.

 What did you do particularly well in developing this documentation?